linux-china/qoder-strict-py-demo/README.md

-Utra-strict Python project template for Qoder
+Ultra-strict Python project template for Qoder
 ==============================================

 Ultra-strict Python demo project using uv, ruff, and basedpyright.